 You cannot suffer the past or the future because they do not exist.
 What you are suffering is your memory and your imagination.
 Isha Sadhguru

-The voice can also be like a sportscaster following you around, commenting on everything you see, giving its opinion, scaring you out of doing things, limiting you and pulling up the past and shoving it in your fact that you will fail again.
-But why do we need this constant commentary?
-We know what is happening.
-But the mind takes it a step further as it defines the experience by pulling in values and beliefs which disintegrate the truth.
-I smile when people preface everything with “in this difficult times, in the chaos we are living in… “ like we are special, we have collectively agreed we are a mess.
-I often think about cavemen and what they said ” these are the worst of times…..our lives are a mess because the rabbit population is down this year?”
+The voice can also be like a sportscaster following you around, commenting on everything you see, giving its opinion, scaring you out of doing things, limiting you and pulling up the past and shoving it in your face that you will fail again.
+Why do we need this constant commentary when we know what is happening.
+But, the mind takes it a step further as it defines the experience by pulling in values and beliefs which disintegrate the truth.
+I smile when people preface everything with “in these difficult times, in the chaos we are now living in… “ like we are special people that have collectively agreed we are a mess.
+I wonder what cavemen said?
+“These are the worst of times…..our lives are a mess because the rabbit population is down this year?”
 I have come to the conclusion that humans are always in the worst of times.
-The mind manipulates the reality around us and creates a convoluted expression of your reality.
-You then accommodate everything based on the external world that has been defined by your misguided perceptions which becomes who you are and now you and the mind are in bed together, literally, usually spinning until 2 o’clock in the morning.
-There you sit conjuring up misery.
-You have become the perceiver of the outside world not the inside world, and you have lost who you are.
+The mind manipulates the reality around us and creates a convoluted expression of our reality.
+We then accommodate everything based on the external world that has been defined by your misguided perceptions which becomes who you are.
+Now we are in bed with the mind, literally and usually spinning until 2 o’clock in the morning.
+There you sit conjuring up misery and you have become the perceiver of the outside world not the inside world, and you have lost who you are.

-So to start, try to take a shower in peace.
+So to start, tomorrow morning, try to take a shower in peace, without thinking.
 You will probably take note that you have been taking neurotic showers most of your life with a maniac.
-Developing from the time you wake up a mindfulness practice will require you getting to know the “friend” you have been hanging out with and coming to grips with the voice.
+Developing from the time you wake up a mindfulness practice will require you get to know the “friend” you have been hanging out with and begin to come to grips with the voice.
 The best way I have found to get the upper hand is to personify the voice and identify its personality.
 Here is a great article about how I do that.

-I first get the message that I am hungry and hour after eating.
+I first get the message that I am hungry an hour after eating.
 You need a snack, you deserve it, you had a rough day today.
-I say, “no I am fine and I am trying to lose weight and be healthy” Aw come on, says the voice you can start tomorrow.
+I say, “no I am fine and I am trying to lose weight and be healthy” “Aw come on”, says the voice you can start tomorrow.
 Ever had that happen?
 Now why in the world would I want to hang out with that kind of person?
 Yet, I do and I actually respect that voice and take its advice.
 So why am I paying so much attention to it when by doing so I am being managed by a neurotic.

-Am I a 5’7″ blue eyed 60 year old woman, or am I a New York banker financing oil field equipment in the middle east, am I a wife or am I a grandmother, who is that person that I see in the mirror?
+Am I a 5’8″ blue eyed 60 year old woman, or am I a New York banker financing oil field equipment in the middle east?
+Am I a wife or am I a grandmother, who is that person that I see in the mirror?
 When I am able to step back from the voice, I can actually start to sense who I am.
-This is the place where I find my spirit and from there I can then change the way that my eyes see the world around me.
+This is the place where I find my spirit and from there, I can then change the way that my eyes see the world around me.